tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 # Introduction

 Quantum computing is no longer perceived as a conjecture of computational sciences and theoretical physics.
 Considerable research efforts and enormous corporate and government funding for the development of practical quantum computing systems are being invested currently.
-For instance, Google’s announcement on achieving quantum supremacy [Google](https://ai.googleblog.com/2019/10/quantum-supremacy-using-programmable.html) and IBM’s latest 433-qubit processor Osprey [IBM](https://newsroom.ibm.com/2022-11-09-IBM-Unveils-400-Qubit-Plus-Quantum-Processor-and-Next-Generation-IBM-Quantum-System-Two) signify, among other outcomes, the accelerating efforts towards large-scale quantum computers.
+For instance, Google’s announcement on achieving quantum supremacy {{Google}} and IBM’s latest 433-qubit processor Osprey {{IBM}} signify, among other outcomes, the accelerating efforts towards large-scale quantum computers.
 The existence of a fault tolerant quantum computer would mark a cornerstone in mankind’s technological evolution, as it would mean that computational problems which are considered currently intractable for conventional computers would be tractable for quantum ones.

-Professor Peter Shor and computer scientist Lov Grover (Bell Labs affiliates at the time) developed two algorithms that were first seen to have significant impact on the way we think of security under the presence of a quantum computer.
-Taking a closer look at “Grover’s algorithm”, it impacts the security of symmetric cryptographic algorithms in such a way that, theoretically, we would need to double the key sizes we use today to remain quantum-safe.
-This is especially true for 128-bit algorithms, which means that AES-128-bit encryption would need to be replaced by AES-256-bit encryption.
-However, as we will explain in the "Symmetric Cryptography" section, this is to some extent a misconception.
-On the other hand, “Shor’s algorithm” efficiently solves the integer factorization problem and also the equivalent discrete logarithm problem, which offer the foundations of the public-key cryptography we use today.
-This implies that many of today’s public-key cryptography algorithms including Rivest–Shamir–Adleman (RSA), Diffie-Hellman and Elliptic Curve Cryptography (ECC) as well as the accompanying digital signatures schemes and protocols would need to be replaced by algorithms and protocols that can offer cryptanalytic resistance against quantum computers.
-Much to everyone’s relief, modern cryptography does offer the tools to design such quantum-safe cryptosystems

 This document is meant to give general guidance on the structure and use of post-quantum cryptographic (PQC) algorithms for engineers who are using PQC algorithms in their software.
-Topics include which PQC algorithms to use, how PQC key exchange mechanisms (KEMs) differ from classical KEMs, expected size and processing time differences between PQC algorithms and classical algorithms, as well as guidelines on the evolving threat landscape of Symmetric Cryptography from quantum computers.
+Topics include which PQC algorithms to use, how PQC key exchange mechanisms (KEMs) differ from classical KEMs, expected size and processing time differences between PQC algorithms and classical algorithms, as well as guidelines on the evolving threat landscape of symmetric cryptography from quantum computers.

 The reader of this document is expected to understand coding and data structures using established cryptographic libraries.
 They are also expected to understand the basics of classical cryptography.
 It is also crucial for the reader to understand that when we mention "PQC" in the document, it usually means Asymmetric Cryptography in general and not any algorithms from the Symmetric side like stream, block ciphers, etc.
-It does not cover such topics as when classical algorithms might become vulnerable (for that, see documents such as [Quantum Computing and the DNS](https://www.icann.org/octo-031-en.pdf) and others).
+It does not cover such topics as when classical algorithms might become vulnerable (for that, see documents such as [QCDNS] and others).

 # Conventions and Definitions